 Jacob Kipp is Operations Director at The Center for Election Innovation & Research, applying his legal, technical, and practical knowhow toward supporting election integrity, voter confidence, and the overall health of democracy.
 Over the last six years, Jacob has played a key role at CEIR, driving special projects (such as EOLDN), scaling operations, and promoting the organization’s long-term success.

 Before joining CEIR, Jacob spent time in politics, government, and other nonprofit work.
 During the 2016 election cycle, he clerked for the general counsel of the National Republican Senatorial Committee.
 In that role, Jacob drafted legal and practical guidance to aid GOP Election Day operations and prepare for potential recounts in battleground states.

-Before joining CEIR, Jacob established and oversaw the Northern Virginia operations of Revive My Vote, a nonprofit dedicated to helping those with prior felony convictions restore their right to vote.
-Jacob also managed a hard-fought campaign against an incumbent Virginia delegate and clerking for the general counsel of the National Republican Senatorial Committee.
+Earlier, Jacob established the Northern Virginia operations of Revive My Vote, a nonprofit dedicated to helping those with prior felony convictions restore their right to vote.
+Jacob also managed a hard-fought campaign against an incumbent Virginia state delegate.